DaRandomCube/SM64LinuxLauncher-Legacy/README.md

 4. Run the setup.sh file by double-clicking it or running `python3 setup.py` in your terminal.
 Enter your password, and the script will install depedencies for both SM64LL and SM64 PC Port, and finall place the SM64LinuxLauncher directory in your `home/username` folder.

 5. Open the directory in the terminal or file explorer, if you open it in terminal run `python3 launcher.py`.
 If you run it from your file explorer, just double-click it.

+### Manually Installing Dependencies
+If you should encounter errors while using the application, there may be an uninstalled dependency.
+Use the following commands to install all depends:

+Debian-Based Distros:
+`sudo apt install python3 python3-pip libsdl2-dev gcc-mips-linux-gnu make`
+`pip3 install pysimplegui`
+`pip3 install tk`

+Arch-Based Distros/SteamOS:

+TBW, i know nothing about arch nor steamos 😿.

 ## Supported Distros